 I popped open my laptop to do a little research.
 Immediately I found the October 2018 Journal of the American Academy of Pediatrics published a study entitled “Infant Walker-Related Injuries in the United States.”
 The study found that 2,230,676 children, ages 15 months and younger, were treated at hospitals in the United States for baby walker-related injuries between 1990 and 2014.
-The majority of these injuries were related to falls down stairs.
+The majority of these injuries were related to falls down stairs that lacked a baby gate.
 Starting in 1990, the number of walker-related injuries decreased by 84% and decreased again by 22% after 2010.

 The suspected reason for the decrease in the 1990s is the voluntary safety standards written to manufacture walkers wider than an average doorway and to add a mechanism to stop if 2 wheels left the ground (as they do when falling down the stairs).
 These recommended safety standards became mandatory in 2010 resulting in an additional decrease in serious injuries.

 While injuries are becoming far less common, the AAP is still pushing for a ban.
 Their position is that there are still too many preventable injuries and the walkers pose no real benefit to the child.
 Aside from the potential of falling down the stairs, children can reach higher, resulting in potential burns or poisoning, they can fall out of the walker, or worse still, they can walk into an ungated pool.

 Further, there are many other options from which to choose to keep our children stimulated and entertained.
 Stationary entertainers, bouncers, and high chairs are all viable alternatives to the infant walker with far lower incidents of injury.